 While taking legal action may not be a priority for those who have lost a loved one, it is important for survivors of the decedent to consider retaining a wrongful death lawyer as soon as possible.
 In addition to the significant emotional trauma of having a loved one pass away, families may also face considerable financial difficulties without the support of the deceased.
 The compensation provided by a wrongful death lawsuit can help ease this financial burden.
 The wrongful death attorneys at Morgan & Morgan have a long history of recovering compensation that recognizes the value of the deceased and helps the surviving family recover from their loss.

-The Florida Wrongful Death Act allows the survivors of the deceased to seek compensation for lost support or services after the death of their loved one.
-These survivors include a spouse, child or parent, as well as any other relative or adoptive sibling that was dependent on the deceased for financial or emotional support.
-There is a time limit for filing wrongful death lawsuits in Florida; failure to file within this time limit can prohibit the potential claimant from ever seeking compensation for their losses.
+The Florida Wrongful Death Act allows the survivors of the deceased to seek compensation for lost support or services after the death of their loved ones.
+These survivors include spouses, children or parents, as well as any other relatives or adoptive siblings that were dependent on the deceased for financial or emotional support.
+There is a time limit for filing wrongful death lawsuits in Florida; failure to file within this time limit can prohibit potential claimants from ever seeking compensation for their losses.

 Wrongful death occurs when negligence, recklessness, or deliberate behavior results in a fatality.
 Negligence refers to the failure of an individual to behave how a reasonably prudent person would have acted under similar circumstances.
 To establish that a wrongful death occurred, an attorney must prove that the individual had a duty of care to the deceased, their act or omission breached that standard of care, their wrongful actions were the proximate (direct) cause of the injury or death of the decedent, and damages resulted.

 Some of the most common causes of wrongful death include: